In addition, we implement the following projects supported by the Global Fund:

 Costos de funcionamiento de los laboratorios supranacionales (LSN) en el marco de su relación con la red de laboratorios nacionales; 2018

-Costo efectividad en el diagnóstico de la tuberculosis; 2018
+Costo efectividad en el diagnóstico de la tuberculosis; 2018 (Spanish only)

 Análisis de situación de los sistemas de información de los laboratorios supranacionales, laboratorios de referencia nacional y las redes nacionales de laboratorios de TB; 2017